New Treatment Trend: Blood Flow Restriction Therapy

 - Distal radius fractures (non-surgical)

 - Post-op lower extremity weakness following a femur fracture

 - Knee osteoarthritis

-- Prehab concept in TKA secondary to knee osteoarthritis
+- Prehab concept in total knee replacement (TKA), secondary to knee osteoarthritis

 To note, side effects include subcutaneous bruising at location of cuff, numbness, and lightheadedness.
 Venous thrombosis and exertional rhabdomyolysis can occur, but few cases have been reported in the literature.